There are many reasons why businesses implement enterprise resource planning (ERP) software solutions.

 Cons:

-Enterprises with complex or extended business processes may find that the Microsoft Dynamics ERP products are not complete solutions without extensive customizations or complex integrations with existing systems.
+Enterprises with complex or extended business processes may find the Microsoft Dynamics ERP products are not complete solutions without extensive customizations or complex integrations with existing systems.
 Those considering Microsoft Dynamics must factor these elements into the deployment cost.

 Costs:

-Microsoft Dynamics ERP products carry a lower price tag for licensing than either SAP or Oracle, but can take longer to implement.
+Microsoft Dynamics ERP products carry a lower price tag for licensing than either SAP or Oracle but can take longer to implement.
 Longer implementation cycles raise startup costs, and as mentioned above, customizations and integrations can further increase this cost.

 Microsoft Dynamics ERP solutions are a good choice for SMBs that have straightforward business processes and a need for a system whose capabilities extend beyond their current tools.